quartercastle/validator/README.md

   - `properties`:
     - `defaultValue: Mixed`: if the value is null or undefined then set default value instead.
     - `optional: Boolean`: allows values to be null or undefined
-    - `cast: Boolean`: if this is set to true the validator will try to cast all values to integers
+    - `cast: Boolean`: if this is set to true the validator will try to cast all values to numbers
     - `min: Number`: should be above the minimum number.
     - `max: Number`: should be below the maximum number.
     - `precision: Number`: the number should have a precision of to decimals